 The Internet of Things (IoT) is making computing ubiquitous.
 From smart TVs and speakers to video doorbells and connected appliances, we increasingly live in “smart homes.”
 Based on current estimates, there may be as many as 75 billion connected devices in use transmitting 80 zettabytes (80 trillion gigabytes) of data2 by 2025.
 These products have brought remarkable functionality and convenience to consumers, but they continuously introduce new privacy and cybersecurity risks, as well.
 With every connected device a consumer welcomes into their home, the potential “attack surface” increases.
 Many connected devices—even those offered by major manufacturers—lack basic security features such as strong encryption, mechanisms for software updates, or alerts when device security is breached, leaving consumers with little information on the security and privacy of their home devices.

 At the grocery store we can read and compare nutritional information, thanks to the standardized Nutrition Facts label.
 At big box retailers, we can review Energy Guide estimates of the annual energy consumption of appliances.
 What if all connected devices sold came with the equivalent of a privacy & cybersecurity “nutritional label”?
-Instead of telling consumers how many calories a product has, or how much it costs to power, an IoT label would communicate things like what kinds of data the product collects, how long the product will receive security updates, and other important information to help consumers make informed decisions.
+Instead of telling consumers how many calories a product has, or how much it costs to power, a security and privacy label would communicate things like what kinds of data the product collects, how long the product will receive security updates, and other important information to help consumers make informed decisions.

 CR’s partners at the Carnegie Mellon CyLab have been working on this concept for several years.
 You can check out their test label here.
 And this idea continues to gain support among policymakers and industry.
 In May 2022, NIST released guidance on how a national cybersecurity labeling scheme should work, drawing on feedback from over 100 stakeholders (including CR).
 But there is not yet a product labeling mandate on the horizon, which means the task of moving from concept to execution falls to industry, academia and non-profit groups like Consumer Reports.